Maryam Institute

 Will there be an exam every year?

 Yes.
-Those students who wish to receive a degree at the end of the program need to appear for Annual Exams.
+Those students who wish to receive a degree at the end of the program need to appear for all quizzes, tests and the Midterm and Annual Exams.

 What if I cannot make it to class at the stipulated class time?